Matveibos/rails_answers_and_guides/engine_tutorial.md

 2. How to create own engine?

         rails plugin new blorgh --mountable

+3. How to generate model/controller/scaffold?

+        # like in ordinary way
+        rails generate scaffold article title:string text:text
 3. Hot to add your existing engine to your app?

         # path to your engines from current app